 Canon SL2 versus Nikon D5500

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5500 are two digital cameras that were announced, respectively, in June 2017 and January 2015.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in June 2017 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is somewhat larger (6 percent) than the Canon SL2.
 However, the D5500 is slightly lighter (7 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the D5500 are weather-sealed.